 Experience the fresh food markets

 Explore the indoor and outdoor markets near the Blue House Cluster.
-You will see live fish, chickens and more.
-It hardly gets any fresher than this!
+You will see live fish, seafood, chickens, etc. It hardly gets any fresher than this!

 Stroll on a pretty Disney-like pedestrian street

-Lee Tung Avenue is a colourful short pedestrian street with great shopping options, as well as places to sit and see the world go by.
+Lee Tung Avenue is a colourful short pedestrian street with great shopping options, beautiful pastry shops, as well as places to sit and see the world go by.

 Indulge in the best Dim Sum in town

-Fook Lam Moon has the best dim sums and local specialities in a semi-formal setting.
+Fook Lam Moon has the best dim sum and local specialities in a semi-formal setting.

 Enjoy food and drinks in a historic building

-The Pawn is a good place to go out for dinner and drinks in a modern ambience yet in a historic building.
+The Pawn is a good place to go out for dinner and drinks in a modern atmosphere and historic building.

 Get some Spanish tapas for a change

 22 Ships is a lively Spanish tapas bar in Wan Chai.
-If you’ve had local cuisine and are ready for a change, this might be a good option.
+If you’ve had local cuisine and are ready for a change, this place is a great option.

 Central is a busy sector of Hong Kong Island with skyscrapers, luxury shopping centres and hotels.
-Nightlife in this sector is big however, there are different vibes depending on where you go.
+Nightlife in this sector is big however, the vibe differs depending on where you go.
 Lan Kwai Fond aka LKF has more pubs and nightclubs, whereas SoHo has wine bars and trendy restaurants.
 Here are some ideas of where to go out in Central.

 Drinks and nibbles with a view

-Sevva is a nice place to go and enjoy the views, especially on a nice day.
+Sevva is a nice place to go and enjoy the views, especially on a clear day.